pupil-labs/pupil-docs/neon/data-collection/data-streams/index.md

 ## Eye Videos

 <Badge>Real-time</Badge><Badge>Pupil Cloud</Badge><Badge>Neon Player</Badge>
 The Neon module features two eye cameras, one for each eye.
 They are located at the tip of the small arms of the module.
 The sensors record IR video at 200 Hz with a resolution of 192x192px.
 The two sensors are synced in hardware, such that they record images at the exact same time.
-The resulting images a concatenated in a single video stream of 384x192px resolution.
+The resulting images are concatenated in a single video stream of 384x192px resolution.

 An IR LED is located just above each camera, which guarantees good illumination of the eye in dark environments.